 Using injectables to address facial wrinkles and creases isn’t a new idea.
 For hundreds of years, humans have injected various substances under their skin to combat wrinkles, with varying degrees of success…and safety.
 But there was a great change in 2002 when the FDA did approve Botox for the treatment of wrinkles on the upper third of the face.
 Following Botox was the introduction of the first dermal filler, Restylane®, in 2006.

-Dr. Khatri offers the popular dermal filler families of Juvederm® and Restylane®, along with Radiesse® and other filler options.
+Dr. Khatri offers the popular dermal filler families of Juvederm® and Restylane, along with Radiesse® and other filler options.

-What are dermal filler?
+What are dermal fillers?

 Other wrinkles are on display all the time.
 They are due to aging skin, coupled with the effects of sun damage and other environmental factors.
 These are called “static” wrinkles, and they are the wrinkles that dermal fillers correct.
 As their name implies, dermal fillers “fill” a wrinkle from beneath.
-We inject the filler just beneath the wrinkle, adding volume, pushing the skin upward and removing the wrinkle.
+We inject the filler just beneath the wrinkle, adding volume, pushing the skin upward, and removing the wrinkle.

 Lip fillers treatment